top of page

 Email: jiajun.tian.1@stonybrook.edu

 Jiajun received his Bachelor’s and Master’s degrees from the Beijing University of Chemical Technology.
-His research is focusing on the characterization of nanoparticle-functionalized nanocellulose composite systems by X-ray sc scattering texhniques.
+His research focuses on the characterization of nanoparticle-functionalized nanocellulose composite systems by X-ray scattering techniques.

 IMG_1231 3 (1).heic